get_page_by_path()WP 2.1.0

 $page_path(string) (required)

-Path of the page.
-For non-hierarchical posts, you can specify a slug.
+The path of the page.
+For non-hierarchical posts, you can specify the slug.
 Slashes / at the ends are trimmed.

 $output(string)